teddysun/lcmp/README.md

 LCMP (Linux + Caddy + MariaDB + PHP) is a powerful bash script for the installation of Caddy2 + MariaDB + PHP and so on.

-You can install Caddy2 + MariaDB + PHP in a smaller memory VPS by yum or apt-get command, Just need to input numbers to choose what you want to install before installation.
+You can install Caddy2 + MariaDB + PHP in a smaller memory VPS by yum(dnf) or apt-get command, Just need to input numbers to choose what you want to install before installation.

 And all things will be done in a few minutes.